 Project Assistants are recent college graduates who are looking to gain exposure to the legal field before attending law school.
 They possess excellent written and oral communication skills, critical thinking abilities and are detail oriented.
 These qualities allow them to effectively support lawyers and more senior paralegals on a wide range of projects and tasks with appropriate supervision.

 Senior and Mid-level Paralegal positions are filled only when an opening becomes available.
 We do not review or retain unsolicited applications.

-Each year, we hire and train a class of entry-level Project Assistants in our New York, Boston, Los Angeles and Washington, DC offices.
+Each year, we hire and train a class of entry-level Project Assistants in our Boston, Chicago, Los Angeles, New Orleans, New York, and Washington, DC offices.
 We seek candidates with strong academic backgrounds who wish to learn about the practice of law prior to attending law school.
 Candidates must be willing to make a two-year commitment and be available to work the hours required by a leading law firm (including evenings and weekends).
 Successful candidates will be placed in specific practice areas based on the firm's needs: